razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 1. What is `action` in the header trailing visual?
 2. In BottomSheetHeaderLeaing & BottomSheetFooterLeading will the `prefix` only support Icon component?
 3. In BottomSheetBody will we only have ActionList or users can add any of their own components too?

+## Alternative APIs

+If you want to go deep into the API Rabbit Hole, We also had explored various other APIs and discussed internally about the pros and cons of each which we **[documented in this Notion doc.](https://www.notion.so/BottomSheet-API-Discussion-e2aa79cd45274ef280fdb998efa6b98f?pvs=4#db6bd9826bc048bd97d24a50269fc45d)**

 ## References